Sarcomere

 Two of the important proteins are myosin, which forms the thick filament, and actin, which forms the thin filament.
-Myosin has a long, fibrous tail and a globular head, which binds to actin.
+Myosin has a long fibrous tail and a globular head that binds to actin.
 The myosin head also binds to ATP, which is the source of energy for muscle movement.
 Myosin can only bind to actin when the binding sites on actin are exposed by calcium ions.

 Actin molecules are bound to the Z-line, which forms the borders of the sarcomere.
 Other bands appear when the sarcomere is relaxed.

 The myofibrils of smooth muscle cells are not arranged into sarcomeres.

 Bands

 The sarcomeres give skeletal and cardiac muscle their striated appearance, which was first described by Van Leeuwenhoek.